 Tooth stains can occur for many reasons and are a natural part of the aging process.
 Your genetics, what medications you take, and lifestyle habits play a large role in how quickly you develop discoloration.

-Our cosmetic dentists provide two convenient options to give you whiter teeth in a manner that fits your schedule and price range.
+At Highpoint Dental, Dr. Rowe and Dr. Baltz provide two tooth whitening options to give you whiter teeth in a manner that fits your schedule and price range.
 The in-office teeth bleaching option we offer gives you up to eight shades of improvement in approximately 60 minutes.
 Our customized at-home whitening trays can be used as much or as little as you’d like.

 If you’re interested in teeth whitening, please contact Highpoint Dental Care in Aurora today at 303-617-9100 to discuss your cosmetic dentistry options.
 Dr. Baltz and Dr. Rowe provide general, cosmetic, and emergency dentistry to patients in the Aurora area including Parker, Centennial, and Green Valley Ranch, Colorado.

 Teeth bleaching is our preferred method for most patients looking for a brighter smile.
 It can be done in time for a special event such as a wedding or corporate gathering.
 It can also be done as much as you’d like.
 You may be tempted to try over-the-counter whitening products, or perhaps you already have, but these gels, trays, and toothpaste have weaker solutions than professional whitening treatments and may cause gum irritation, uneven results, and tooth sensitivity.

 The at-home whitening option works well for patients who want a gradual whitening on their own time.
 Using an impression of your teeth created in a dental lab the whitening trays are formed to fit your bite, giving you consistent results that don’t affect your tooth enamel or gums.
 The trays must be worn for a few hours each night for at least a week or longer.
 They are portable, making it easier for you to whiten your teeth while you travel.